Methods

 Glacier projection data sources and models

-The 2020 glacier volume, deglaciation year, and global and regional glacier volume change projections are derived from these three glacier models (specific model versions and data further summarized in Zekollari et al. (2024)) by simulating each of the >200,000 glaciers individually:
+The 2020 glacier volume, year where we estimate the glacier to be mostly gone, and global and regional glacier volume change projections are derived from these three glacier models (specific model versions and data further summarized in Zekollari et al. (2024)) by simulating each of the >200,000 glaciers individually:

 - OGGM v1.6.1